 Benjamin ‘Bugsy’ Siegel, was a Brooklyn-born Jew, whose family migrated from Austria-Hungary to the U.S. in 1903.
 Siegel would roam the streets of Brooklyn to make quick cash throughout his childhood.
 His violent temper and wild ways of conducting business are what earned him the nickname ‘Bugsy’ in his adolescence — quoted from locals that he was as ‘crazy as a bedbug‘.

 After Bugsy met Lanskey, the deadly pair became even more notorious once they started employing contract assassins to carry out their unfinished dirty work.
-The killings were known to be so ruthless, that eventually ‘Murder, Inc’ became the media’s nickname for the gang.
-It’s estimated that Bugsy and Lanskey were responsible for around 1,000 contract killings in the time they were in business — most of which were Siegel’s enemies.
+The killings were so ruthless, that eventually ‘Murder, Inc’ became the media’s nickname for the gang.
+It’s estimated that Bugsy and Lanskey ordered around 1,000 contract killings in the time they were in business — most of which were Siegel’s enemies.

 In an effort to shed his old past, Siegel relocated to the sunshine state in 1937.
-Despite making new celebrity friends and being known as somewhat of a legend there, Siegel soon fell back into his old ways when he set up a bunch of off-shore casinos, brothels, and bought the Flamingo Hotel and Casino to help bring extra cash in.
+Despite making new celebrity friends and becoming somewhat of a legend there, Siegel soon fell back into his old ways.
+He soon set up a bunch of off-shore casinos, and brothels.
+He then bought the Flamingo Hotel and Casino to help bring in extra cash.

 After ten years, however, every one of his businesses went bankrupt.
-Siegal was still in debts and loans to some pretty nasty people at this time, which after many failed and futile attempts of getting him to pay up, resulted in his assassination on June 20, 1947.
+Siegal was still in debts and loans to some pretty nasty people at this time.
+After many failed and futile attempts of getting him to pay up, Siegal was assassinated on June 20, 1947.
 Which of his many enemies carried out the murder is still a mystery to this very day.

 Tony ‘The Hat’ Cornero